HomeTrue North Blog

 June to September: Summer

-Consider that throughout the summer in Montreal, the streets are very busy as tourists rush to the all the summer festivities.
-The demand for spending time in Montreal in the summer also means hotel and airfare rates are higher.
+Throughout the summer in Montreal, the streets are packed as tourists rush to all the festivities.
+High demand for spending time in Montreal during summer events means higher hotel and airfare rates.

-The Montreal International Jazz Festival and the 10-day MURAL Festival are held in June.
-Formula One Grand Prix tickets are a must for auto-racing fans.
-Saint Jean Baptiste Day occurs on June 24th, while Canada Day occurs a few weeks later on July 1st.
+The Montreal International Jazz Festival and the 10-day MURAL Festival are in June.
+Also, in June is the Formula One Grand Prix — tickets are a must for auto-racing fans.
+Saint Jean Baptiste Day occurs on June 24th, while Canada Day occurs on July 1st.
 Both holidays are celebrated with parties and fireworks.
-Consider the Montreal Pride Festival, the Just For Laughs Festival in July, and the Osheaga music festival between the end of July and the beginning of August.
+Consider the Montreal Pride Festival, the Just for Laughs Festival in July, and the Osheaga music festival between the end of July and the beginning of August.

-Packing tip: Ensure that you bring an umbrella with you, particularly if you travel to Montreal in August, since the summer season may be unpredictable.
-Occasionally, showers may persist the whole day or occur in brief surges.
-Pack shorts and tank tops for the warmer days, along with a light pair of trousers and a sweater for the cooler days and nights.
+Packing tip: Bring an umbrella, particularly if you travel to Montreal in August, as the weather can be unpredictable.
+Summer rain showers may persist for the whole day or occur in brief surges.
+Pack shorts and tank tops for warmer days, and a light pair of trousers and a sweater for the cooler days and evenings.

 Someone biking past at sunset at Mount Royal Park, Kondiaronk belvedere